ibm-cloud-docs/netezza/authentication/azuread_authenticating.md

     ```
     {: codeblock}

-1. As admin, register an `AzureAD` external authentication system.
+1. Register an `AzureAD` external authentication system.
    Specify the `clientid` and `tenantid` parameters.

     ```sql